 Just remember, the goal of video marketing is to convert prospects to customers.

-Professionally recorded thought leadership videos, deployed as series in support of marketing campaigns, are the most effective and affordable way to achieve that goal.
+Professionally recorded industry influencer videos, deployed as series in support of marketing campaigns, are the most effective and affordable way to achieve that goal.